MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/scale-out-installation.md

 # Scale out installation

-This chapter contains the procedures you need to follow to install and verify the [!INCLUDE[prodshort](../includes/prodshort.md)] web components in the scale out configuration.
+This chapter contains the procedures you need to follow to install and verify the Dynamics GP web components in the scale out configuration.

 The following sections are included: